Black Moon Clan: Droids

 The Droids (ドロイド, Doroido) are the Black Moon Clan's army of monsters of the week.
 The droids are robot-like creatures resembling sand figurines; they have no eyes or mouths, and they can only produce screeching noises rather than words.
 The droids were manufactured by Saphir, using the power of the Black Crystal, and are all similar in shape and form; however, they are able to take on the guise of humans.

-In the first anime adaptation, all of the droids are individuals with feminine forms, and all can talk.
+In the original anime adaptation, all of the droids are individuals with feminine forms, and all can talk.
 When they are destroyed, they dissolve into a pile of sand, implying that they are similar to their manga counterparts, though they also produce a gemstone with the Clan's moon on it that fades away after its defeat.
 The musicals also feature individual droids, though they are characters originating in these adaptations.

 The video games feature droids from both the manga and the anime as common enemies, with the manga versions of the enemies referred to as "Shade".
 Jakoku, the droid that attacks Chibiusa in her nightmare during episode 75, appears as a boss in Another Story.